-- A rationale for the design. - A high-level overview of the functionality provided by the interface. - A description of typical architectures of implementations for this specification. - General considerations for implementers of this specification and for applications that use the interface defined in this specification. - A detailed definition of the API.
+- A rationale for the design.
+See Design goals. - A high-level overview of the functionality provided by the interface.
+See Functionality overview on page 22. - A description of typical architectures of implementations for this specification.
+See Sample architectures on page 27. - General considerations for implementers of this specification, and for applications that use the interface defined in this specification.
+See Implementation considerations on page 36 and Usage considerations on page 40. - A detailed definition of the API.
+See Library management reference on page 41, Key management reference on page 49, and Cryptographic operation reference on page 105.